UDAYNMURTHY13/Quiz-Flow-with-Gamification/README.md

-#Quiz Flow with Gamification
+Quiz Flow with Gamification

-##📌 Project Overview
+📌 Project Overview

 Quiz Flow with Gamification is an interactive web-based quiz application that enhances user engagement through gamification elements like streaks, lives, a progress bar, and a scoring system.
 Users can answer multiple-choice questions, track their performance, and review their answers at the end.

-##🚀 Features
+🚀 Features

--🎯 Dynamic Quiz Generation: Fetches questions from an API.
+🎯 Dynamic Quiz Generation: Fetches questions from an API.

--⏳ Timer-based Gameplay: Players must answer within a set time.
+⏳ Timer-based Gameplay: Players must answer within a set time.

--💯 Score & Streak System: Earn points and maintain streaks.
+💯 Score & Streak System: Earn points and maintain streaks.

--❤️ Lives System: Limited attempts to answer correctly.
+❤️ Lives System: Limited attempts to answer correctly.

--📊 Progress Tracking: Shows progress and final score summary.
+📊 Progress Tracking: Shows progress and final score summary.

--🔄 Play Again Option: Restart the quiz to improve scores.
+🔄 Play Again Option: Restart the quiz to improve scores.

-##🛠️ Tech Stack
+🛠️ Tech Stack

--Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript

--API Integration: Fetch API (for loading quiz data)
+API Integration: Fetch API (for loading quiz data)

-##📂 Project Structure
+📂 Project Structure

 quiz-flow-gamification/
-│
-├── index.html        # Main HTML file
+│   ├── index.html      # Main HTML file
-├── styles.css        # CSS for styling
+│   ├── styles.css      # CSS for styling
-├── script.js         # JavaScript logic
+│   ├── script.js       # JavaScript logic
-├── README.md         # Project documentation
+│   ├── README.md       # Project documentation

-##📖 How to Use
+📖 How to Use

 Clone the repository: